bkerler/OpenPrintTagGUI/README.md

 ## Currently supported
 - Read/write binary blobs that can be written using ProxMark3 cli
 - Read/Write directly to tag using proxmark3 NFC Writer
+- Read/Write directly to tag using YiQing/Fongwah S9

 ## ToDo
 - Add more default filament data and colors
-- Read/Write directly to tag using Fongwah S9-CU-00-00
 - Read/Write directly to tag using ACR1552U readers

 ## Add custom filament to default settings